jorisnicolas/app-etu/README.md

 INTRODUCTION
 ------------

-Application for the futur reception terminal for the University Grenoble Alpes.
+Prototype for the futur reception terminal application for the Grenoble Alpes University.
 Allowing student to get concret information about the university.